 Just because you’re taking a fabulous vacation in Napa Valley wine country doesn’t mean you have to skip out on following your favorite teams while you’re away.
-In fact, while Napa Valley has hundreds of wine tasting rooms, it also has dozens of great sports bars and other venues that are perfect spots for sipping a few choice beverages, enjoying some great food, and watching the big game.
+In fact, while Napa Valley has hundreds of wine tasting rooms, it also has dozens of great sports bars and other venues that are perfect spots for sipping a few choice beverages, enjoying some great food, and watching the Big Game.

 American Canyon

-At the gateway to Napa Valley in American Canyon, Dos Botellas serves up fresh Mexican food and Margaritas.
+At the gateway to Napa Valley in American Canyon, Dos Botellas serves up fresh Mexican food and margaritas.
 This taqueria proudly features authentic family recipes.
 Plus, Dos Botellas regularly shows soccer, football, and baseball on TVs in the main dining room.

 Downtown Napa

 On Clinton Street, soccer fans will love Barnhouse Napa Brews, where a huge television in the unassuming lounge regularly shows UEFA Champions League Soccer when matches air from the United Kingdom.
 At Barnhouse, the vibe is cozy (think your best friend’s living room) and, depending on the time of your game, you can get anything from coffee and pastries to wine, mead, and beer.
 Goal!
-At the end of the block, Armistice Brewing Company is the perfect place to watch the “Big Game” on their big TV.
-This taproom features pop-ups with local food trucks for the ultimate taproom tailgate.

 If open air viewing is more your style, The Garden by Tannery Bend Beerworks is one of Napa’s newest venues and features an indoor/outdoor beer garden.
 For the ultimate outdoor experience, you can head down to the Napa Yard across from the popular Oxbow Public Market.
 This fully outdoor experience has communal seating for large groups or firepits where you can watch the game on a large projection screen while drinking your favorite beverage with your four-legged friends which are always welcome.